 Overall, the one (or two) pieces of advice we would provide to prospective couples wanting to apply for a Partner Visa in Australia is to make sure they do not apply too early without the necessary level of relationship evidence.
 It can be a very expensive mistake to make.

 Also try and ensure to the best of your ability that you have lodged the best possible application you can with enough relevant relationship evidence to meet the requirements.

-Enrol on our ‘Online Partner Visa Training Course
+Enrol on one of our Partner Visa Training Courses

-Visa Makers Online has launched Australia’s first online visa training course.
+Visa Makers Online has launched Australia’s first online visa training courses.

 We will guide you through every single step in the process from start to finish and you won’t spend all your savings in the process.

 To find out more please follow this link:

 If you would like to chat about our new online ‘Partner Visa course’ please click here to book a call:

 Check out our Free Partner Visa webinar